-Prof. Ofer Golan ia a clinical psychologist, an associate professor and the head of the Autism Research Lab at the Department of Psychology, Bar-Ilan University.
-His research focuses on socio-emotional functioning in ASD, including social skills, emotion recognition, expression and regulation, and ways to develop them through parent focused, cognitive-behavioral, and technological interventions.
+Prof. Ofer Golan is a clinical psychologist and a Full Professor in The Autism Research Lab at the Department of Psychology, Bar-Ilan University.
+His research focuses on socio-emotional functioning in ASD, including social skills, emotion recognition, expression, and regulation, and ways to develop them through parent-focused, cognitive-behavioral, and technological interventions.

 Prof. Golan is the founder and the clinical advisor of the Bait Echad ASD Centers in Tel-Aviv and Kfar Saba.
-These centers, operated by The Association for Children at Risk, provide evidence-based diagnostis and intervention services to children, adolsecnets and adults with ASD and their families, and in addition train clinicians and disseminate evidence-based interventions nationwide.
+These centers, operated by The Association for Children at Risk, provide evidence-based diagnostics and intervention services to children, adolescents and adults with ASD and their families, and in addition train clinicians and disseminate evidence-based interventions nationwide.

 Prof. Golan is a member of the expert committee, which advises the Israeli Ministry of Health on ASD best practice.
 He is the chair of the National Autism Research Center’s steering committee.

-Prof. Ilana Gozes published over 300 papers in neuroscience, is the inventor of many patents and won many awards of excellence.
+Prof. Emerita Ilana Gozes, Director, Elton Lab. for Molecular Neuroendocrinology, Department of Human Molecular Genetics and Biochemistry, Faculty of Medicine, The Adams Super Center for Brain Studies and Sagol School of Neuroscience, Tel Aviv University.
+Prof. Gozes published over 300 papers in neuroscience, is the inventor of many patents and won many awards of excellence.
 Her laboratory concentrates on syndromic autism, the ADNP (activity-dependent neuroprotective protein) syndrome and the ADNP derived drug candidate CP201 (NAP, davunetide).
 Prof. Gozes discovered CP201 (NAP, davunetide), a clinical drug candidate targeted at the rare disease indication, the ADNP syndrome (founded Allon Therapeutics and currently Chief Scientific Officer at Coronis Neurosciences).
 Professor Gozes also discovered ADNP, an essential protein for brain formation implicated in autism, schizophrenia, Alzheimer’s disease and cancer.
 CP201 is a snippet of ADNP, enhancing ADNP’s protective activity.
 The Gozes laboratory aims to unravel ADNP/CP201 functions in comparison to other autism-linked genes.
 Coronis Neurosciences is developing CP201 for the ADNP syndrome.

 Email: firstname.lastname@example.org | Personal website